Visual Instruction Bottleneck Tuning: Extended Experiment Setup and Implementation Detail

 \subsection{\ours Implementation Details}

 This section provides additional details on implementing \ours through Python-style pseudo code in Figure \ref{apdx:fig:pseudocode} and text below.
 Following the standard two-stage LLaVA training recipe, we freeze the visual encoder and LLM backbone during the first stage and only train the projector module.
 In the second stage, \ours inserts a bottleneck layer $g_{\phi}$, consisting of two of the two-layer MLPs $\{g_{\phi_v},g_{\phi_{t}}\}$ for visual and textual modalities, inside the LLM backbone to estimate the distributional parameters (mean and diagonal covariance) of the posterior Gaussian distributions for each visual and textual token.
 Each bottleneck module is constructed with $\{$\texttt{nn.Linear(d,d), nn.GELU(), nn.Linear(d,2*d)}$\}$ where \texttt{d} denotes the hidden dimension of the LLM backbone, and this results in a slightly increased number of model parameters (up to 1.5\% from the baseline).
 We use these estimated distribution parameters to sample a representation from this posterior via $\tilde{z}=\mu + \sigma\odot\epsilon$ where $\epsilon\sim \mathcal{N}(\mathbf{0},I)$.
 Then, for a given bottleneck layer index $l$ and for the maximum length of visual $M_{v}$ and textual input tokens $M_{t}$, the bottleneck layer $g_{\phi}$ takes a sequence of token representations $z=\{z_{v,1},...,z_{v,M_{v}},z_{t,1},...,z_{t,M_{t}}\}$ produced from the layer $l$ to build information-penalized representations $\hat{z}=\{\hat{z}_{v,1},...,\hat{z}_{v,M_{v}},\tilde{z}_{t,1},...,\tilde{z}_{t,M_{t}}\}$, where $\hat{z}=(1-\alpha)z+\alpha g_{\phi}(z)$.
 Here, we use an interpolated representation between the original pre-bottleneck representation $z$ and the post-bottleneck representation $g_{\phi}(z)$ with an interpolation coefficient $\alpha$ that progressively grows from 0 to 0.5 by a cosine schedule during training.
-We observe that solely using the post-bottleneck representation induces a diverging language modeling loss at the later steps of training, and speculate that it is hard to generate a valid response with the information-penalized representation only.
+We observe that solely using the post-bottleneck representation induces a diverging language modeling loss at the later steps of training, and speculate that it is hard to generate a valid response with the information-penalized representation only\footnote{We suspect that this is because the initial parameter of MLLM's instruction tuning are far from random standard Gaussian or zero therefore induces unstable learning signal from the KLD term.}.